Jamerrone/weekly-nerd-blog/articles/article-1.md

 ## Our assignment

 After choosing a project I and a classmate joined the project owners for a short meeting.
 During this meeting, they explained their project, expectations and general information to us.
-Being the smallest group, me and my college decided to work together.
+Being the smallest group, me and my colleague decided to work together.

 Our client's project was a simple multiplayer game where players got a randomly selected persona (character) based on multiple real-life stereotypes.
 It was a bit racist, for example, a Chinese that loved traveling and took pictures of everything on its way.
 Or the fact that building a Muslim religious building generated a security penalty.
 It didn't really bother me, just something I noticed.
 Each persona had a short biographical description with its interests, likes, and dislikes.